wisaaco/MatchGPX/README.md

-# MatchGPX
-Compute the overlapping and the relationship between two GPX trajectories
+# MatchGPXCompute the overlapping and the relationship between two GPX trajectories

 It uses KDTree algorithm to compute the overlap degree of two gpx tracks.
-The result degree is a percentage based on the distance of different sequences and total distance.
+The result is a percentage based on the distance of different sequences per the total distance.

 + Draw both trajectories and it highlights the different sequences.
 + Give a descriptive information of each track, and sequences: length, and loop.
 + Give the relationship between route1 and route2, and viceversa.
 + Give a percentage value of the degree of overlapped segments

+Note:  the usual term is sequence but I prefer to use the term region.

 ## Example
 Overlap degree: 67.84%